rackerlabs/support-how-to/content/how-to/dedicated-hosting/add-new-vpn-user-myrackspace-portal/index.md

 ---

 Adding new client VPN users is now an automated task within the MyRackspace Portal.
-This article describes how to add a new VPN user by using a Support Center.
+This article describes how to add a new VPN user by using the Support Center.

 ### Create a ticket in the MyRackspace Portal